TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 Also download the bootloader bin tkg_hid_generic_pc13.bin from [**this releases page**](https://github.com/TheKikGen/USBMidiKliK4x4/releases/tag/v2.5.1).

 Connect your sTM32F103 to a USB-Serial converter using only the V+ (5v or 3v3 but do connect it then to the right corresponding pins on the Blue Pill as well), Ground and TX-RX and Rx-Tx wires.
-Check that boot0 and boot1 selections are on 1 and 0 respectively.
+Check that boot0 and boot1 jumper selections are on 1 and 0 respectively.
 Then run the Flash loader and select the ComXX port for the USBSerial converter and then follow the setup as below - but select the tkg_hid_generic_pc13.bin file.

 <p align="left">
 <img src="images/image9.jpg" height="240" />
 </p>

-Check that both boot0 and boot1 selections are on 0.
+Check that both boot0 and boot1 jumpers are on 0.
 Plug your Blue Pill it into the PC USB Port and check that a new sound device named Midiklik 4x is present.
 You may want to install [**MidiOx**](http://www.midiox.com/) to check that all four input and four output Midi ports are available.

 <p align="left">
 <img src="images/image10.png" height="240" />